-Azure Information Protection (sometimes abbreviated to AIP) has evolved from a long history of established technologies from Microsoft that implement rights management protection.
+Azure Information Protection (AIP) has evolved from a long history of established technologies from Microsoft that implement rights management protection.
 Because of this evolution, you might know this solution by one of its previous names.
 Or you might see references to these names in documentation, the UI, and log files.

 The following sections list some of these names.

 You'll find many of these product and service names, and their related terms in Terminology for Azure Information Protection.

 Azure Rights Management or Azure Rights Management service—frequently abbreviated to Azure RMS

 Azure Active Directory Rights Management—occasionally abbreviated to AADRM

 Windows Azure Active Directory Rights Management—often abbreviated to Windows Azure AD Rights Management

 Active Directory Rights Management Services—frequently abbreviated to AD RMS